Blog

 Automotive & EV components

-For high-volume machining, the “one-to-two” / “one-to-three” loading-unloading layouts reduce idle time and keep spindles cutting.
+For high-volume machining, the “one-to-two” and “one-to-three” layouts—where a single automation unit serves two or three CNC machines—reduce idle time and keep spindles cutting.
 With up to 15kg workpiece handling and parts under 200mm, it’s a strong fit for EV and automotive production cells.

 Medical device & micromachining